florianhofhammer/stack-buffer-overflow-internship/NOTES.md

 The necessary steps are the following:

-1. Find the address of the `system` function in libc via `gdb` (note: ASLR is still disabled, the address thus stays the same)
+1. Find the address of the `system` function in libc via `gdb` (note: ASLR is still disabled, the address thus doesn't change between executions)
 2. Find a pointer to the string "/bin/sh" (easy, already included in the executable (see [vulnerable.c](./64bit%20Stack%20smashing%20-%20superkojiman/vulnerable.c#L14)))
 3. Find a gadget to load the pointer to this string into the register `rdi` before calling `system` (can be found in `__libc_csu_init`)
 4. Combine the addresses and run it